Best practice: In public policy

 Excessive optimism about the expected impact of untested smart practices is a common critique.
-If a current practice is known to be ineffective, implementing a promising alternative after weighing the alternatives may be worth the risk.
+If a current practice is known to be ineffective, implementing a promising alternative after carefully weighing the available alternatives may be worth the risk.

 Methodology according to Bretschneider et al.

 Bretschneider et al. offers an alternate methodology for Best Practices research in 2005.
 Bretschneider's approach is much more technical than Bardach's, and explores issues of completeness and comparability.
 He addresses the fact that fully establishing whether a practice is truly a best practice would require assessment in all contexts, while in practice, only example cases are analyzed.
 Bretschneider also stresses the fact that in order for something to be considered a "best practice" it must be arrived at through a comparative process between methodologies.
 In order for a "best practice" to be valid, it must take into account all relevant approaches, since neglecting to do so would lead to inappropriate usage of the term "best."
 Comparing sample practices may yield a good practice, but may also be altogether unreliable, depending on how the sample was selected.